Vilém Klíma: Early life

+After the Munich Agreement in September 1938, Germany annexed the Czech boundary territory, and later (in March 1939) occupied the whole of Bohemia.

-Vilém Klíma was born on 10 April 1906 as Wilhelm Kauders.
-The reason why Klíma changed his name is related to tragic events that occurred during the Second World War.
-If one takes a closer look at the references listed in the last paper by Klíma, there is an entry entitled Systematik der Drehstromwicklungen and the author is given as V. Klíma (Kauders).
+Because of the hated German occupation of Czechoslovakia during the Second World War, Klíma changed his name from Wilhelm Kauders to Vilém Klíma.
+(At the time Czech families with German names frequently changed their names to Czech-sounding names.)
+In the references listed in the last paper by Klíma, there is an entry entitled Systematik der Drehstromwicklungen and the author is given as V. Klíma (Kauders).
 To supply a name between brackets is not typical, and the only paper with this title was written by Wilhelm Kauders.